agarwal-arjun/problems/README.md

 # problems
 This repository hostes the problems and the solution.
 So far, the problems are mostly limited to DS/Algo and come from leetcode platform.
-Feel free to add problem froms other platform to respective pacakges.
+Feel free to add problem from other platform as well to respective pacakges.

 ## List of Leetcode problem solution added.